BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

-Matteo Arnaldi and Andrey Rublev are set to meet at the ATP Australian Open on January 19, 2026 in a hard-court singles match.
+Matteo Arnaldi and Andrey Rublev are set to meet at the Australian Open on January 19, 2026 in a hard-court singles match.
 Arnaldi enters with a 1–0 record on hard courts in 2026, while Rublev has posted a 2–1 mark on hard courts this season.
-Based on Elo ratings, this projects as a tight matchup with neither player holding more than a slight statistical edge.
+Elo ratings point to a clear statistical advantage for Rublev entering this matchup.
 In their head-to-head history, Rublev leads 3–2 over Arnaldi, including a win in their most recent meeting.